baxter07/django-ajax-views/docs/modules/client_api.rst

     .. function:: getUrlKwargs

-        Keyword arguments used for URL reverse to parse the URL string.
+        Keyword arguments used for URL reverse to parse the **URL string**.

+        This function is executed whenever :func:`requestView` or :func:`requestSnippet` is called.

         :returns: dict

     .. function:: getJsonData

-        Keyword arguments passed as additional data in request.
+        Keyword arguments passed in **query string** variable ``json_cfg``.
+It's data is stringified so that nested data structures can be sent through the request as well.

+        This function is executed whenever :func:`requestView` or :func:`requestSnippet` is called.

         :returns: dict